Top

 • Bhavika Syal

-Bhavika Syal has been with the Smart Cube for more than 5 years, currently working as a Manager in the Consumer Packaged Goods (CPG) team.
-She has worked closely with the Supply Chain Excellence and Procurement Strategy teams of many global CPG companies for over 8 years, helping them deliver value and implement solutions to mitigate procurement risks, and generate potential savings.
+Bhavika Syal is a Senior Manager in the Consumer Packaged Goods (CPG) team.
+She has worked closely with the Supply Chain Excellence and Procurement Strategy teams of many global CPG companies, helping them deliver value and implement solutions to mitigate procurement risks, and generate potential savings.
 Bhavika holds a Bachelors of Engineering degree in Food Technology from Punjab University and an MBA from Fore School of Management, Delhi.
 She is a dance and travel enthusiast and likes to explore the local culture and cuisines of new cities.

 • Bhavika Syal

-Bhavika Syal has been with the Smart Cube for more than 5 years, currently working as a Manager in the Consumer Packaged Goods (CPG) team.
-She has worked closely with the Supply Chain Excellence and Procurement Strategy teams of many global CPG companies for over 8 years, helping them deliver value and implement solutions to mitigate procurement risks, and generate potential savings.
+Bhavika Syal is a Senior Manager in the Consumer Packaged Goods (CPG) team.
+She has worked closely with the Supply Chain Excellence and Procurement Strategy teams of many global CPG companies, helping them deliver value and implement solutions to mitigate procurement risks, and generate potential savings.
 Bhavika holds a Bachelors of Engineering degree in Food Technology from Punjab University and an MBA from Fore School of Management, Delhi.
 She is a dance and travel enthusiast and likes to explore the local culture and cuisines of new cities.